ppone/docs/guides/payment-plans.md

 # Payment Plans

-Payment plans allow you to collect an invoice balance from your customer through a set of installment payments.
+Payment plans allow your customers to agree to make installment payments to you within a specified timeframe.

 ## How it works

-You can think of a payment plan as an extension of the invoice due date.
-Typically an invoice has payment terms, like NET 7, that says for an October 1 invoice the full blanace is due on October 8.
+A payment plan can be understood as an extension of the invoice due date.
+Typically an invoice has payment terms, such as NET 7.
+For example: An invoice billed on October 1 has a full balance due on October 8.
 Rigid due dates are not helpful in scenarios where you do not want to collect the full balance at once.
 This is where payment plans can help.

-A payment plan describes a multi-step schedule for collecting payment on an invoice.
-When coupled with our [AutoPay](autopay) feature this will completely automate the collection of payment for an invoice according to the payment schedule that you and your customer agree on.
-This ensures that you are always paid on time and saves your customer the hassle of remembering when to send in installment payments.
+A payment plan describes a multi-step schedule for collecting payments on an invoice.
+When coupled with the [AutoPay](autopay) feature, the payment plan will completely automate the collection of payment for an invoice according to the payment schedule that you and your customer agree on.
+This ensures that you are always paid on time and saves your customer the hassle of remembering when to pay installment payments.

+Consider this example:

-Consider this example, your customer has purchased a water heater from you for $1,000.
+A customer has purchased a water heater from you for $1,000.
 Perhaps that customer is not able to pay the entire balance up front, but you still want to work with them.
-With payment plans you can issue a $1,000 invoice for the work performed / products sold, like usual, except that you can establish a schedule agreed upon by you and your customer to pay off the invoice balance.
+With payment plans you can issue a $1,000 invoice for the work performed/ products sold, etc., except that you will establish a schedule agreed upon by you and your customer to pay off the invoice balance.
 Such a payment schedule might look like this:

-1. $500 on October 1
+*Installment 1*: $500 due on October 1st

-2. $250 on November 1
+*Installment 2*: $250 due on November 1

-3. $250 on November 15
+*Final Installment*: $250 due on November 15

-Once your customer approves the payment plan they will be charged automatically for the installments on the date each one is due.
+Once your customer approves the payment plan they will be charged automatically for the installments on the date each payment is due.
 Invoiced will keep track of the installments as they become due, and update the invoice balance as payment is collected.

-Unlike subscription billing, neither the time between installment payments nor the installment amounts need to be uniform.
+Payment plans differ from subscription billing in that neither the time between installment payments nor the installment amounts need to be uniform.
 Payment plans are attached to a single invoice, and thus can work with any schedule.

-The only constraint is that the payment plan must add up to the invoice balance.
+*Please note*: Payment plans are limited in that the payment plan must add up to the invoice balance.

 ## Usage